The

 decision.

-The federal government does not possess the
+government does not possess the territorial jurisdiction necessary to tax sales

-territorial jurisdiction necessary to tax sales in the fifty states.
-That authority and jurisdiction belong
+in the fifty states.
+That authority and

-exclusively to the governments of the States themselves.
+jurisdiction belong exclusively to the governments of the States themselves.
 Under the Interstate Commerce clause the

-federal government may only tax the first sale at the wholesale level.
-The State alone may tax the retail level.
-All these politicians talking about a
+federal government may only tax the first sale at the wholesale level after interstate

-national sales tax or a flat tax to replace the income tax only demonstrate
+these politicians talking about a national sales tax or a flat tax to replace

-that they are unfit for office because they don’t understand the constitutional
+the income tax only demonstrate that they are unfit for office because they

-limitations imposed on the authority of the federal government to tax, or write
+don’t understand the constitutional limitations imposed on the authority of the

-To see that the income tax actually created
+To see that

-by the tariff act is only imposed by
+the 1913 Subtitle A income tax actually created by the tariff act is only imposed by law within this lawful foreign jurisdiction that the

-over all foreign matters, and is not actually
+federal government actually does possess over all foreign matters, and is not actually imposed domestically

-law between non-resident aliens and resident aliens in regards to the
+only need examine the difference in the treatment under the law between non-resident aliens and resident aliens in regards to the

 withholding of tax at the source.

-From the legal definition of the Withholding Agent we
+legal definition of the Withholding Agent provided

-tax under Section 1441.
+that non-resident aliens are subject to the withholding of income tax under Section 1441.
 However, as soon as a non-resident alien

-becomes a resident alien, then he/she
+becomes a resident alien, then

-is no longer subject to the withholding of income tax at the source by the Withholding Agent because he/she is no
+he/she is no longer subject to the withholding of income tax at the source by

-longer part of the definition of the Withholding
+is no longer part of the definition of the Withholding

 Agent’s authority over subject persons.